sawar007/room-rate-management/README.md

 4. **Set up the PostgreSQL database:**

-    Create a database named `Room_management` in PostgreSQL and update the database configuration in `settings.py`:
+    Create a database named `room_rate_management` in PostgreSQL and update the database configuration in `settings.py`:

     ```python
     DATABASES = {